-- WASA completed its large meter testing program in late summer 2000.
-This program tested approximately 2,500 large (3 inches or greater) meters, which account for 45-50 percent of retail revenues and are concentrated in the federal and commercial categories.
-On average, test results indicated that these large meters were running eighteen percent slow.
-WASA repaired over 900 meters based on a prioritized list that reflected potential revenue gain.
-The remaining meters will be addressed as part of the comprehensive meter replacement / automated meter reading (AMR) project that will begin in December 2001. - ★ WASA made significant investments in information technology in FY 2001, including: - WASA successfully implemented its new, independent financial management system, effective October 2000.
+- \ WASA made significant investments in information technology in FY 2001, including: - WASA successfully implemented its new, independent financial management system, effective October 2000.
 (Previously, WASA utilized the District of Columbia's financial system.)
-This system conversion has resulted in the reengineering of most of WASA's financial processes and workflow, and has substantially improved financial, procurement, and other administrative functions across WASA. - WASA successfully implemented the time and attendance component of the payroll system in February 2001 which substantially improved the efficiency of WASA's bi-weekly timekeeping and payroll process by eliminating much of the manual data entry that was previously required of timekeepers - ▶ WASA successfully completed negotiations on a new labor agreement with its collective bargaining units in early fall 2001.
+This system conversion has resulted in the reengineering of most of WASA's financial processes and workflow, and has substantially improved financial, procurement, and other administrative functions across WASA. - WASA successfully implemented the time and attendance component of the payroll system in February 2001 which substantially improved the efficiency of WASA's bi-weekly timekeeping and payroll process by eliminating much of the manual data entry that was previously required of timekeepers - WASA successfully completed negotiations on a new labor agreement with its collective bargaining units in early fall 2001.
 This new agreement, which covers FY 2000 through FY 2003, includes substantial changes to work rules, disciplinary procedures, and for the first time, introduces pay for performance for union employees.
-Compensation increases range from three to four percent annually, in line with the federal government and other regional governments, and are accommodated within proposed operating budgets and the ten year plan. - \ WASA completed its draft combined sewer overflow (CSO) long-term control plan in summer 2001.
+Compensation increases range from three to four percent annually, in line with the federal government and other governments in the region, and are accommodated within proposed operating budgets and the ten year plan. - WASA completed its draft combined sewer overflow (CSO) long-term control plan in summer 2001.
 This draft plan, which is required by the EPA, presents a range of operating and capital options to address CSOs, and the recommended plan includes \$1.05 billion (in FY 2001 dollars) in capital improvements that would occur over a twenty year timeframe.
 These costs are not included in this year's ten year plan pending an analysis of funding alternatives and potential rate structures which will occur over the next 1-2 years.
-The final Board-adopted plan is scheduled to be submitted to the EPA in early 2002.
+The final Board-adopted plan is scheduled to be submitted to the EPA in FY 2002.